Cosmological Implications of the CMB Large-scale Structure

-A comparison of the function $C(\theta)$ predicted by the $R_{\rm h}=ct$ Universe with that observed by WMAP was the primary goal of our previous paper \cite{Melia12a}.
+A comparison of the function $C(\theta)$ predicted by the $R_{\rm h}=ct$ Universe with that observed by WMAP was the primary goal of our previous paper (Melia 2014).
 Our focus here will be the second CMB anomaly discussed above, i.e., the apparent alignment of $C_2$ and $C_3$.
-To quantify the statistical significance of this alignment, we will follow the procedure developed by \cite{deOliveira04}.
-Other techniques have been utilized since then \cite{Copi09}, but they all appear to confirm each other's results, so for now, at least, we will base our assessment on the former approach.
+To quantify the statistical significance of this alignment, we will follow the procedure developed by (de Oliveira-Costa et al. 2004).
+Other techniques have been utilized since then (Copi et al. 2009), but they all appear to confirm each other's results, so for now, at least, we will base our assessment on the former approach.

 The method treats the CMB map as a wave function,

 and seeks to find the axis $\hat{\bf n}$ about which the ``angular momentum" dispersion